 Chance doesn't exist!

-Purchase our e-book on Purim12 USD
+Purchase our e-book on Purim

 Purim, פורים, is a Persian word meaning "to cast lots."
 It was on the 13th day of the month of Adar that Haman, Achashverosh's minister, decided to cast lots in order to destroy the Jewish people.
 This month was also the month in which Moshe died and Haman thought it was a good omen foretelling the death of the people he hated; but he had forgotten that the month of Adar was also the month of Moshe's birthday!